shumx03/ShaotaiHu_Research_PublicRepo2025/Course_Projects/README.md

-# ShaotaiHu_Research_PublicRepo2025
+# Course Projects
-## This repo contains code and all related work for my active/past research projects and labs.
+## Content & Code in this directory are to demonstrate knowledge and skill. <br> <br> Some details are redacted for confidentiality.